A Geolocation-Aware Multimodal Approach for Ecological Prediction: Materials and Methods

 \subsubsection{SWECO25}

 We assess the contribution of each modality in the EcoWikiRS dataset by evaluating its capacity to predict environmental variables.
-For this task, we use the SWECO25 \citep{kulling2024sweco25} dataset, a data cube of more than $5'000$ environmental rasters at $25 m$ spatial resolution covering Switzerland.
-For each location in EcoWikiRS, we extract average values covering the surface of the input image ($100\times100 m$) for 103 selected SWECO25 variables.
-We standardise the numerical values across the training set for zero-mean and unit variance.
-The Supplementary Section \ref{sec:sweco_docu} provides more details on the selection, preprocessing and individual description of the SWECO25 variables.
-The 103 variables are grouped into seven thematic groups, following the groups formed in the SWECO25 dataset.
-We recall here a short description of each group, and more details are available in the Suppl.
-Table \ref{tab:metadata_sweco}: \begin{itemize} \item Bioclimatic: Bioclimatic variables from WordClim. \item Geologic: Subsoil classified according to lithological criteria. \item Hydrological: Distance to the hydrological network and ecomorphological state of rivers. \item Edaphic: Ecological indicator values for soil properties and nitrogen and phosphorus loads. \item Land use and cover: Land-use and cover classification. \item Population: Human population density and distance to transportation network. \item Vegetation: Vegetation height and dominant leaf type. \end{itemize}
+For this task, we use the SWECO25 \citep{kulling2024sweco25} dataset, a data cube of more than $5,000$ environmental rasters at $25~m$ spatial resolution covering Switzerland.
+For each location in EcoWikiRS, we extract average values covering the surface of the input image ($100\times100~m$) for $103$ selected SWECO25 variables.
+We standardise the numerical values across the training set with zero mean and unit variance.
+The $103$ variables are grouped into seven thematic groups, which are described below, while the Supplementary Section \ref{sec:sweco_docu} provides more details on the selection, preprocessing and individual description of the SWECO25 variables: